Starwolf-001/Numbers-to-Words-Web-Page/README.md

 Input: “123.45”
 Output: “ONE HUNDRED AND TWENTY-THREE DOLLARS AND FORTY-FIVE CENTS”

+# Limitations

+This project did not state how many variables the author was suppose to work with.
+The maximum input is 6 characters (999.99).
+Hundreds, tens, units, and up to 2 decimal places at this project's limitations.

 # What is Included at this Repository?

 * A HTML web user interface to allow the routine to be tested interactively.